 A single decision led to a whole new world

 “As it is with so many things in life, my path would instantly change over a simple decision.
 The decision was- what punk rock show to go to Fear or Black Flag?
 The choice was pretty simple as my friends were going to Fear and I could get a ride – Black Flag was to be attended on a public bus that stopped running at 10 pm, which meant I would be stranded until the morning.
 Black Flag it was!
 I never did things the easy way!”, she laughs.
 “The show was a video shoot for the In My Head Tour and Painted Willie and Gone opened up.
 I managed to weave my way up to the front.
-Minutes before Black Flag went on, one of their roadies came over and talked to me; he was looking to hook up, but I explained I wanted to learn what he did, to learn to do his job!
+Minutes before Black Flag went on, one of their roadies came over and talked to me and I explained I wanted to learn what he did, to learn to do his job!
 He told me to hang out after the show, and he would show me.
 Of course, I had no idea what he actually did.
-So I hung out after the show and he taught me one of the things he, as a sound guy, had to do: wrap a mic cable.
+So I hung out after the show and he taught me one of the things he, as a sound engineer, had to do: wrap a mic cable.
 The next day I found myself in Palo Alto with Black Flag and by the time we returned to Los Angeles I knew what I wanted to do – Sound – and my new friend Dave was going to teach me.
 He inspired me not to give up.
-Shortly after Black Flag finished their tour Dave and I became a couple and I started working every gig I could do with him.
-He owned the sound company that Black Flag toured with and did a lot of the So Cal punk rock shows.
+Shortly after Black Flag finished their tour, I started working every gig I could with Dave and Rat Sound.
 I eventually was able to quit my part time job and never went back to school.”

 Working for the Underdog